How to get your website to show up in search

 Content SEO is about providing high-quality, informative and engaging content so website visitors will want to start a relationship with you and your small business.

-Have a content strategy plan
+Have an SEO-focused content marketing plan

-A content strategy plan is a detailed proposal that describes the content you will create and distribute to your core audience, the tasks you will do to create and distribute the content, and how you will measure your activities to ensure you meet your small business content goals.
+A content marketing plan is a detailed proposal that describes the content you will create and distribute to your core audience, the tasks you will do to create and distribute the content, and how you will measure your activities to ensure you meet your small business content goals.

-A content strategy plan is also flexible so you can review and change it if necessary.
+A content marketing plan is also flexible so you can review and change it if necessary.
 However, once you have a plan in place, work it for 3 to 4 months before you make any adjustments.

 Keyword research is part of any content strategy.
 You have to know what people are looking for so you can generate the content that will help them find you.